ous-uio-bioinfo-core/batch-adjust-warning-reports/README.md

 ----------------------

-This git repository consists of more detailed case reports made in conjunction with, but not part of, the article "Methods that remove batch effects while retaining group differences may lead to exaggerated confidence in downstream analyses", V. Nygaard, E. A.
+This git repository consists of more detailed case reports and simulations made in conjunction with, but not part of, the article "Methods that remove batch effects while retaining group differences may lead to exaggerated confidence in downstream analyses", V. Nygaard, E. A.
 Rødland, E. Hovig, manuscript in preparation.

 The target audience is the especially interested ones.
-The reports are not peer-reviewed and might be changed or updated after the publication data.
+The documents are not peer-reviewed and might be changed or updated after the publication data.

-The format of the report is html, but the underlying r-code and text is available and rerunnable.
+The format of the case-reports is html, but the underlying r-code and text is available and rerunnable.
 Run knit2html or the Rstudio knitr integration on the individual .rmd files to re-produce the plots and html.